 You will be greeted by one of our reception team who will ask you to confirm your details.

-You can download a medical history form here and submit it to the practice via the Submit button.
+You can download a medical history form here and bring it along with you.
+Or submit it to the practice via the Submit button.
+This information is held on “Jotform” which is a secure platform.

 We believe our plan provides the best chance of keeping dentally healthy and reducing the need for treatment.
 It also allows patients to budget for their routine dental care.